conradz/hut-tabs/README.md

 ### `Event: select(section)`

-Triggered when a new section is selected. `section` will be the DOM element of the selection.
+Triggered when a new section is selected. `section` will be an object that contains a `header` property with the `li` header DOM node and a `content` property with the `.tabs-section` DOM node.

 ## Style Reference